Responsibility to protect: Central African Republic, 2013

-From December 2012 onward, Séléka forces, who are predominantly Muslim, committed grave human rights abuses against civilians throughout the country and especially targeted the majority Christian population.
-In response, Christian civilians formed "anti-balaka" ("anti-machete") militias, which have conducted vicious reprisals against Muslims.
-Extrajudicial killings of Muslim and Christian civilians have been carried out, including "door to door" searches by rival militias and mobs seeking potential victims.
+From December 2012 onward, Séléka forces, who are predominantly Muslim, committed grave human rights abuses against civilians throughout the country, targeting the Christian population, according to Human Rights Watch.
+In response, Christian civilians formed the Anti-balaka coalition of militias, which committed various atrocities against the Muslim minority.
+Extrajudicial killings of Muslim and Christian civilians have been carried out, including "door-to-door" searches by rival militias and mobs seeking potential victims.

+This violence caused mass displacement.
+According to OCHA, by September 2013, there were almost 400,000 internally displaced people and about 65,000 new refugees in neighboring countries.
+Humanitarian agencies alerted the public to the critical situation, stressing that 2.3 million CAR citizens (half the population) needed humanitarian assistance.

-The situation in CAR rapidly deteriorated after 5 December 2013, after an attack in Bangui by anti-balaka militias and loyalists of ousted President François Bozizé.
-The attack against former Séléka rebels sparked widespread violence throughout the capital as well as in Ouham province in the northwest.
+The situation in CAR deteriorated rapidly after 5 December 2013, after an attack in Bangui by Anti-balaka militias and loyalists of ousted President François Bozizé.
+This attack against former Séléka rebels sparked widespread violence throughout the capital as well as in Ouham province in the northwest.
 The violence marked a significant escalation of the conflict in CAR.
-Anti-balaka forces launched another attack against Muslim neighborhoods of Bangui on 20 December, spurring a cycle of renewed violence that led to at least 71 deaths by 24 December.
-A mass grave of at least 30 people who were reportedly executed and exhibited signs of torture was discovered on 25 December.
-The UN Office for the Coordination of Humanitarian Affairs (OCHA) estimates a further 40 civilians were killed on 25 December as violence continued between anti-balaka and ex-Séléka forces.
+Anti-balaka forces launched another attack against Muslim neighborhoods in Bangui on 20 December, spurring a cycle of renewed violence that led to at least 71 deaths by 24 December.
+A mass grave of at least 30 people who were reportedly executed and also exhibited signs of torture was discovered on 25 December.
+The UN Office for the Coordination of Humanitarian Affairs (OCHA) estimates a further 40 civilians were killed on 25 December as violence continued between Anti-balaka and ex-Séléka forces.
 Eight African Union (AU) peacekeepers were also killed between 25 and 26 December.

-According to OCHA, by September 2013 there were almost 400,000 internally displaced people and about 65,000 new refugees in neighbouring countries.
-Humanitarian agencies alerted public opinion to the critical situation, stressing that 2.3 million CAR citizens (half the population) were in need of humanitarian assistance.